-The San Jose Creek baseflow survey was conducted on September 25 and 27, 2008.
+The San Jose Creek baseflow survey was conducted on September 18, 2009.
 The survey began at the SLP property line and extended upstream to Stickleback Pond (Figure 8).
-Continuous flow was documented from the property line until approximately 3,000 feet above the William's Canyon confluence, although volume was significantly reduced.
+Continuous flow was documented from the property line until approximately 3,500 feet above the William's Canyon confluence, although volume was significantly reduced along the reach.
 The 1990 survey was discontinued above Van Winkley's Canyon and found predominantly dry conditions for the majority of the survey (Figure 9).
-San Jose Creek was clearly "wetter" in 2008 than in 1990.
+San Jose Creek was clearly "wetter" in 2009 than in 1990.

-The specific conductance profile for San Jose Creek display data for 2008 that are much lower than data collected in 1990 (Figure 10).
+The specific conductance profile for San Jose Creek display data for 2009 that are lower than data collected in 1990 (Figure 10).